ernius/cedilleparser/README.md

 ```

 In the state 12 it reads the arrow symbol as part of a Type (`Type -> LType . '➔' Type` rule (74)) and not of a LiftingType rule (applying a reduce with `Type -> LType` rule (75)).

+This two conflicts are related to `LiftingType -> Type '➔' LiftingType` rule.